 Over the course of CHRE's past history (previously as CEDHA in Argentina), with 30+ team members, employment was an important dimension of our sustainability reporting.
 Today, in a virtual environment, with only one remunerated full time team member and one volunteer full time member, as well as only a handful of international volunteers and an occasional consultant hired for very short term assignments, our employment reporting has taken on a less significant relevance.
 CHRE's Office Policy and CHRE-Mandments provide the framework for our employment criteria, rules, sustainability issues, etc. Each new team member receives copies of these policies.
 They are reviewed and formally accepted by each team member at the onset of engagement.
 These policies set out human rights obligations, and provide a guidance for general team relations to guide employment practices and team interaction.

-401-1: New employee hires and employee turnover During this period, CHRE took on 4 new non-remunerated team members to work on diverse programmatic activities.
-No team members have left the organization.
+401-1: New employee hires and employee turnover

+During this period, CHRE took on 2 new non-remunerated team members to work on diverse programmatic activities.
+Two other team members have left the organization after completing their internships/volunteerships.

 401-2: Benefits provided to full-time employees that are not provided to temporary or part time employees.
+NONE

-NONE 401-3: Parental leave N/A [all full and part time remunerated employees are entitled to parental leave] GRI 402: Labor/Management Relations Management Approach: N/A Not Material for Sustainability Reporting 402-1: Minimum notice periods regarding operational changes N/A Not Material for Sustainability Reporting GRI 403: Occupational Health and Safety Management Approach: N/A Not Material 403-1: Worker representation in formal joint management-worker health and safety committees $N\!/\!A$ 403-2: Types of injuries and rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities CHRE has never had a work-related injury 403-3: Workers with high incidence or high risk of diseases related to their occupation $N/{\it A}$ 403-4: Health and safety topics covered in formal agreements with trade unions $N\!/\!A$ GRI 404: Training and Education Management Approach:
+401-3: Parental leave

+N/A [all full and part time remunerated employees are entitled to parental leave]

+GRI 402: Labor/Management Relations

+402-1: Minimum notice periods regarding operational changes

+GRI 403: Occupational Health and Safety

+403-1: Worker representation in formal joint management-worker health and safety committees

+403-2: Types of injuries and rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities CHRE has never had a work-related injury

+403-3: Workers with high incidence or high risk of diseases related to their occupation

+403-4: Health and safety topics covered in formal agreements with trade unions

+GRI 404: Training and Education

 CHRE team member occasionally undergo training or education.
 The nature of our work involves permanent education on the matters and issues we address.
 CHRE is open to any proposed training as our programmatic agenda evolves.

-404-1: Average hours of training per year per employee N/A for reporting period 404-2: Programs for upgrading employee skills and transition assistance programs N/A for reporting period 404-3: Percentage of employees receiving regular performance and career development reviews N/A for reporting period GRI 405: Diversity and Equal Opportunity Management Approach:
+404-1: Average hours of training per year per employee

+N/A for reporting period

+404-2: Programs for upgrading employee skills and transition assistance programs

+N/A for reporting period

+404-3: Percentage of employees receiving regular performance and career development reviews

+N/A for reporting period

+GRI 405: Diversity and Equal Opportunity